lecoursen/electron/docs/api/web-contents.md

 * `referrer` [Referrer](structures/referrer.md) - The referrer that will be
   passed to the new window.
 May or may not result in the `Referer` header being sent, depending on the referrer policy.
+* `postBody` [PostBody](structures/post-body.md) (optional) - The post data that
+  will be sent to the new window, along with the appropriate headers that will be set.
+If no post data is to be sent, the value will be `null`.

 Emitted when the page requests to open a new window for a `url`.
 It could be requested by `window.open` or an external link like `<a target='_blank'>`.